 Money and Need To Knows

-Geek Native pays $0.08 a word on articles 750 words to 1,000 words.
+Geek Native pays $0.08 a word, including tax, on articles 750 words to 1,000 words.
 No additional payment is made for words beyond the 1,000 cap and so writers are encouraged to stay in the limits.

 If you wish to contribute photographs or videos then please get in touch to discuss costs.
 As a ballpark, we can source 10 unique and themed Comic Con photographs complete with a short write up for each for $75.